javi14z/mw_deployment/README.md

 Inside the file also we configure the different routes of the **topology** through which all the traffic generated will pass as well as the different environment variables for the operation of the programs.

+**Note** : The configuration of the topology routers takes some time to be operational (5 min approx).
+When the deployment playbook is finished, all the scenario is configured and ready to play tasks.

-**Note** : Inside the playbook we run the following command:
+Inside the playbook we run the following command:
 ```
 $ kne create ~/kne/examples/cisco/conversion/Topologias/ddos/TopologiaDdos.yaml
 ```

 This is the configuration file that Kne uses to create the topology through which the traffic will pass.

-Currently the topology configuration has support for 10 clients of each type.
+For more debug options in the deploymets with Ansible add: "<set_command> 2>&1 | tee /dev/tty"

 ### - mw-undeploy.yaml